Netflix/dispatch/docs/admin-guide/administration/incident/plugins/configuring-slack.md

 #### Scopes

-The following are the scopes required for the Dispatch Slack App to function correctly.
+The following are the bot and user scopes required for the Dispatch Slack App to function correctly.

 **Bot Token Scopes**